Sample Undergraduate 1st Health and Social Care Essay

-One of our expert writers has created this bespoke sample health and Social Care essay that shows the quality that is guaranteed with every health and Social Care paper ordered.
+See for yourself why we're the world's leading academic writing company.
+One of our expert writers has created this bespoke sample Health and Social Care essay that shows the incredible quality that's guaranteed with every piece of work ordered.
 Secure your academic success and place an order today or view our services.

 The potential for technological innovation to have a transformative impact on health and social care provision has been recognised in a range of areas, including mental health services (Barak and Grohol, 2011), substance addiction (Schoech et al, 2013) and supporting people with disabilities (Mintz et al, 2012; Dunst et al, 2013).
 Juxtaposed alongside this recognition has been an increasing concern surrounding the ethical, privacy and social justice ramifications of these technological innovations (Social Care Institute for Excellence [SCIE], 2014).
 This essay explores both the opportunities and challenges related to the increased use of technology in these settings.
 Initially, some of the key challenges will be outlined, followed by an attempt to reframe these challenges and look at the potential that technology has to revolutionise many areas of health and social care delivery.
 In order to explore these issues in depth, a specific and particularly divisive issue will then be considered in depth: surveillance.
 This will include an exploration of the dominant discourses that exist around surveillance technology in health and social care.
 It will be shown that while there are undoubtedly challenges in this area, technology itself is only a tool, one that can be used either transformatively or oppressively.